Museum Artifact: Detect-O-Ray Photo-Electric Switch, 1940s

 [A highly scientific rendering of the science behind the photoelectric switch]

 Even before the war, photocells were already being used to track cars on U.S. highways and the output of various machines in factories.
-Our Detect-O-Ray came along with the second wave of photocells, hitting the market around 1940.
+Our Detect-O-Ray came along with the second wave of photocells, as the earliest version hit the market around 1940.
 It was trademarked by a 46 year-old, Chicago-based mechanical engineer named Clifford E. Ives, who had just enjoyed a major career breakthrough as the inventor of the Ives-Way Can Sealer in 1939.

 C.E.
 Ives was a graduate of Ohio State, where his older brother Frederick Walter Ives was head of the agricultural engineering department (he eventually had a campus building named for him).
 Clifford then served in the Navy during World War I, earned his masters at the University of Wisconsin in 1919, and finally headed south to Chicago to begin his own engineering career.
 Right out of the gate, he established the Ives Engineering Service in the Monadnock Block (53 W. Jackson Blvd), focusing on “automatic and special machinery”—this according to alumni notes from a publication called the Wisconsin Engineer.
 Ives also established himself as a budding master of the mechanical pencil, offering his technical drawing skills to several professional manuals in the ‘20s, including the Concrete Engineers’ Handbook and Handbook of Building Construction.